 - Cuisine: American (BBQ, Caribbean-inspired)

 It’s hard to rank Tortuga Tavern, one because the menu is always changing here and also because it operates seasonally and is only open at the busiest times of the year.
+Even their daily hours are a bit sporadic.

 A while back it got a refurbishment with a heavy Pirates theme, fitting seeing it’s located right across the walkway from the famous attraction.